seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 When with your blood you daily paint her thus.
 I cannot fight upon this argument;
 It is too starved a subject for my sword.
-But Pandarus,–O gods, how do you plague me!
+But Pandarus,--O gods, how do you plague me!
 I cannot come to Cressid but by Pandar;
-And he’s as tetchy to be woo’d to woo.
+And he's as tetchy to be woo'd to woo.
 As she is stubborn-chaste against all suit.
-Tell me, Apollo, for thy Daphne’s love,
+Tell me, Apollo, for thy Daphne's love,
 What Cressid is, what Pandar, and what we?
 Her bed is India; there she lies, a pearl:
 Between our Ilium and where she resides,
-Let it be call’d the wild and wandering flood,
+Let it be call'd the wild and wandering flood,
 Ourself the merchant, and this sailing Pandar
 Our doubtful hope, our convoy and our bark.